jeffbski/joi-browser/README.md

 See the [github releases for notes](https://github.com/jeffbski/joi-browser/releases).
 A few notable upgrades are:

  - 10.0.5 - Joi split momentjs date format functionality into `joi-date-extensions`.
-The equivalent version for the browser is `joi-date-extensions-browser`.
+The equivalent version for the browser is [joi-date-extensions-browser](https://github.com/jeffbski/joi-date-extensions-browser), but it is currently broken.
+You can instead use [joi-full](https://github.com/jeffbski/joi-full) which includes the extension and is a universal/isomorphic package that will work in either Node.js or bundled with webpack/browserify.
 If you install it you will need to also install its peer dependency momentjs.
-See [joi-date-extensions-browser repo](https://github.com/jeffbski/joi-date-extensions-browser)
+See

  - 7.1.0 - excludes `moment` from the `joi-browser` bundle, so it must be imported into your project from elsewhere.
 Bundle was renamed to `dist/joi-browser.js` and `dist/joi-browser.min.js`